APZmedia/comfyui-textools/README.md

   3. **Default Font** - Last resort fallback
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Easy Setup**: Add emoji fonts to `fonts/emoji/` directory for enhanced support
+- **Automatic Color Glyphs**: Detects Pillow builds that support embedded color glyph rendering and uses palette-aware drawing to keep emoji colors intact.
+- **Graceful Degradation**: When embedded color glyphs are unavailable, the node logs a warning and automatically falls back to monochrome rendering or PNG emoji assets so that workflows continue to function.

 ### Example Usage
 ```